darrelltzj/theRyanJoleneProject/README.md

 As the hosts of the wedding event, my friends would like to track their guests' RSVPs so that they can make informed arrangements for their wedding ceremony.

 ### The problem
-Most couples use a survey form which usually results in the situation below:
+Most couples use a survey form which sometimes result in the situation below:

 ![The Problem](http://i.imgur.com/ZTOZnm0.jpg)

-There is also the hassle to print guests list to check guests off at the ceremony.
+There is also the hassle to print guests lists to check guests off at the ceremony.
+Worse is that there are multiple list printed out that is difficult to compile.

 ### Targeted features
 To tackle the problem, the application should have the following features: